guaraqe/lineageflow/README.md

 The server can be launched from the terminal with:

 ```
-./run-server DATABASE_PATH
+export LINEAGEFLOW_DATABASE=some-path
+make run-server
 ```

 which will start a session, and log the requests received by the client.

-The graphical client can be launched in a separate terminal window with:
+The graphical client can be launched from a separate terminal window with:

 ```
-./run-client
+make run-client
 ```

 which will open a chromium window containing the app and a short tutorial.

-In order to enter a shell with all executables in the environment, simply:
+To enter a shell with all executables in the environment, simply type:

 ```
 nix-shell